drewvigne/arduino_nano_33_ant/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments
 The start of this project was a slow but steady learning curve.
-My learning was accelerated by Curtis Melainey and Gabor Ziegler, who both kindly shared their knowledge on the ANT and ANT+ protcol.
+My learning was accelerated by Curtis Melainey and Gabor Ziegler, who both kindly shared their knowledge of the ANT protcol.